Pesicp/XStream-Player-Kodi21/README.md

 4. After adding your creditentials dont forget to enable the profile, then you will be offered to laod profile and sync pvr
 5. if you plan to use a list only for PVR you can unload it after PVR sync in Tools/Manage loaded profiles and PVR will work without the list
 6. When prompted, restart Kodi for PVR Live TV to work properly
+7. If not prompted go to Tools/Reset-reload and reload profile data
-7. After restart, open XStream Player — your Live TV, Movies, and Series are ready
+8. After restart, open XStream Player — your Live TV, Movies, and Series are ready
 ---

 ## Content